masoud-behzadinasab/academic-blog/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-- Artificial Intelligence
-- Computational Linguistics
+- Computational Mechanics
+- Fracture Mechanics
+- Fluid-Structure Interaction
+- Data-Driven Mechanics
-- Information Retrieval
+- Machine Learning

 # Education to show in About widget
 education: